YakudzaKY/GEMINI_HELPER/README.md

 ## Usage

 - Defaults are on.
 Visit `https://gemini.google.com` and start a generation — auto‑scroll keeps the stream alive, and auto‑save preserves the last response even if it vanishes.
+- Pin the extension icon to the toolbar so the popup is always handy.
-- Click the extension icon to open the popup: browse recent saved responses with sandboxed preview, raw HTML, and copy buttons for code blocks.
+- Click the extension icon to open the popup: expand the saved response you need to browse recent snapshots with sandboxed preview, raw HTML, and copy buttons for code blocks.

 ## Settings